html5rocks/updates.html5rocks.com.new/_posts/2015-03-04-introduction-to-fetch.md

 **fetch()** allows you to make network requests similar to XMLHttpRequest (XHR).
-The main difference is that the Fetch API uses Promises, which enables a simpler and cleaner API, avoiding callback hell and the complex API for XMLHttpRequest.
+The main difference is that the Fetch API uses Promises, which enables a simpler and cleaner API, avoiding callback hell and having to remember the complex API of XMLHttpRequest.

 The [Fetch API](https://fetch.spec.whatwg.org/) has been available in the